Beatrice Wind Farm: Planned expansion

 In February 2009, the partnership of SSE Renewables and Repsol Nuevas Energias UK, was awarded exclusivity by The Crown Estate to develop the Beatrice offshore wind farm in the Outer Moray Firth just to the north of the existing demonstrator turbines.
 In April 2014, the UK Energy Secretary Ed Davey announced that the Beatrice Wind Farm would be one of eight projects awarded a contract for difference to set the price paid for its power for the next 15 years.

 On 23 May 2016 approval was given for a £2.6bn expansion of the wind farm to 84 turbines with a capacity of 588MW of electricity, enough to supply 450,000 homes.

 In June 2016 contracts were awarded to the Global Energy Group, in association with Siemens Wind Power, for fabrication and assembly of the turbines at Nigg Energy Park in Ross Shire, and to Wick Harbour for the assembly and transport process.
 Several other Highland towns are expected to benefit during the construction phase due to the expected influx of workers.
 Work began in April 2017.

 Construction and grid connection

 Offshore construction began in April 2017.
 As of 15 May 2018, 56 of the total 84 turbine and 2 OTM jackets had been installed, first power from the main phase was generated in July 2018, with full commissioning expected to follow in spring 2019.

 In January 2019, the wind farm was connected to the new Caithness - Moray Link.
 The high voltage direct current link enables power generated at Beatrice and other projects to be sent to high population areas in southern Scotland.

 The link which runs from Caithness to Moray, which comes ashore at Portgordon in Moray, is connected to the new Beatrice/BOWL thence to Blackhillock Substation near Keith in Moray, the UK's biggest electricity substation as of January 2019.

 Installation and commissioning for all 84 turbines was completed on 15 May 2019.

+A cable broke in April 2025, reducing capacity to 50%, and was repaired by November 2025.